-NCWRPC adopted a public participation plan (PPP) required by state statute prior to updating this comprehensive plan.
-Included in the process was a public survey that was distributed regionally that gathered input on what the regional issues, goals, objectives, and policies should be, and how to best prioritize them.
+NCWRPC adopted a public participation plan (PPP) required by State Statute prior to updating this comprehensive plan.
+Included in the process was a public survey that was distributed Regionally that gathered input on what the regional issues, goals, objectives, and policies should be, and how to best prioritize them.
 A subcommittee of NCWRPC Commissioners and staff from various state agencies was created to review the plan chapters and maps throughout its creation.
 The plan was reviewed, posted publicly, and adopted using the process in State Statute 66.1001.
-See Attachments A through E. Add Survey Results/Summary here when complete.
+See Appendices A through E.